espocrm/documentation/docs/administration/bpm-activities.md

 It's possible to use process variables to specify email address (recipient or sender) with *Specific email address* option, e.g. `{$$emailAddress}`, where *emailAddress* is a variable defined in the process before.

 Email Template is used to generate the email.
-You can use regular placeholders (both in body and subject) to substitue field values of the target record.
+You can use regular placeholders (both in body and subject) to substitute field values of the target record.
 You can also use process variables (defined in Script Task) in the template with placeholders like `{$$variableName}`.

 You can catch a reply on the sent email with *Message Intermediate Event* further in the process.